dragoncoder047/aelith/roadmap&ideas.md

 # to do

+* [ ] Change the lisp interpreter to use one single generator handling the task queue to reduce GC overhead
+    * [ ] also implement task object pooling to reduce GC overhead of render and update hooks
 * [ ] Make the menu screens and stuff have 2 default fonts, one for headings and callouts, and one for general text
 * [ ] make the about screen not have hard-coded sections, and be data-driven
     * [ ] could this work for the config menus too?